 Another shot of the bat on the wall (3 September 2008)

-This is not an upside-down road, just a while line drawn on the wall, to prevent people bumping the heads onto it (3 September 2008)
+This is not an upside-down road, just a white line drawn to prevent people bumping their heads!
+(3 September 2008)